Thinking about applying

 The Scheme will create one unique identification number that will be attached to your application, known as a Redress ID.

-Please keep this handy as it will help if you need to make changes or ask questions about your application.
+Please keep a record of this number, as it will help if you need to make changes or ask questions about your application.

 Getting help to apply or having someone else apply for you